 My Route across Vietnam

-For much of the 20th century, Vietnam was inflicted with war with the French, Americans, Chinese and then the Khmer Rouge that left millions of Vietnamese dead, approx. 50,000 Americans, 50,000 French, 20,000 Chinese and another 20,000 Cambodians killed.
-Despite decades of conflict, communism and untold human misery that condemned Vietnam to being one of the poorest countries in the world, Vietnam has somehow managed to crawl its way back not only to the surface but also into being one of the economic powerhouses of Asia.
-Vietnam has seen peace, and stability since the 80’s and it continues to thrive and despite a long-drawn-out vicious war between America and Vietnam in the 60’s and 70’s, few countries I have visited have treated me as well as the people of Vietnam did during my trip there.
+For much of the 20th century, Vietnam was embroiled in conflicts with the French, Americans, Chinese, and later the Khmer Rouge, resulting in the deaths of millions of Vietnamese, approximately 50,000 Americans, 50,000 French, 20,000 Chinese, and another 20,000 Cambodians.
+Despite decades of war, communism, and untold human suffering that relegated Vietnam to being one of the poorest countries in the world, it has managed not only to recover but to emerge as one of the economic powerhouses of Asia.
+Since the 1980s, Vietnam has experienced peace and stability, allowing it to thrive.
+Remarkably, despite the prolonged and brutal war between the United States and Vietnam in the 1960s and 70s, few countries I have visited have welcomed me as warmly as the people of Vietnam did during my trip.

 Hanoi

 My first stop in Vietnam was Hanoi.
 I immediately loved the city.
-It was humid, and chaotic and I stayed in the atmospheric French Quarter of old French colonial buildings dripping with moss and mildew.
-The streets were choked in the chaos of motorbikes, while old women in iconic wide brimmed bowl hats carrying heavy pots of food on both ends of a bamboo pole balanced over their shoulders and street food eateries compete for every last inch of sidewalk space.
-The city, a mix of drab communist brutalist monuments, memorials to the Vietnam War, lakes, Taichi practicing mobs of people, French architecture and old decaying churches, is one of my favorites in Southeast Asia.
+It was humid and chaotic, and I stayed in the atmospheric French Quarter, surrounded by old French colonial buildings dripping with moss and mildew.
+The streets were choked with motorbikes, while old women in iconic wide-brimmed conical hats carried heavy pots of food on both ends of a bamboo pole balanced over their shoulders.
+Street food eateries competed for every last inch of sidewalk space.
+The city, a mix of drab communist brutalist monuments, memorials to the Vietnam War, lakes, Tai Chi-practicing mobs, French architecture, and old decaying churches, is one of my favorites in Southeast Asia.

-I stayed in the French Quarter in a family run guest house.
-Compared to Thailand I was surprised by the lack of tourists in Vietnam and the attention that I was receiving from locals that were unaccustomed to foreign tourists especially Americans.
+I stayed in a family-run guesthouse in the French Quarter.
+Compared to Thailand, I was surprised by the lack of tourists in Vietnam and the attention I received from locals who were unaccustomed to foreign visitors, especially Americans.
 This was a feeling I would become familiar with throughout my week of traveling in Vietnam.
-The people despite the war with the USA seemed to harbor no grudge against me and to the contrary were some of the kindest I had met anywhere in my travels.
+Despite the war with the USA, the people seemed to harbor no grudge against me and, to the contrary, were some of the kindest I had met anywhere in my travels.

-While in Hanoi for a few days, I walked everywhere and when I found myself lost which was often, I would show a rickshaw driver my hotels business card.
-Without this card and since no one spoke English in some places, I might still be lost.
-I walked to the lake where American Senator, John McCain was once shot down in his fighter jet during the war and subsequently kept as a POW.
-I saw hundreds of elderly people doing group Taichi in morning and hundreds of young kids dancing in unison.
-I would stop at small hole in the wall eateries and order cheapo noodles and eat them on a plastic kindergarten sized chair on the sidewalk that I was worried would break under my much larger than average sized body.
-But the highlight of Hanoi was the water puppet show with Vietnamese traditional music and the incredible water puppets which is also unique to Vietnam.
+While in Hanoi for a few days, I walked everywhere.
+Whenever I got lost, which was often, I would show a rickshaw driver my hotel’s business card.
+Without it, and given that few people spoke English in some areas, I might still be lost.
+I visited the lake where American Senator John McCain was shot down in his fighter jet during the war and subsequently kept as a POW.
+I saw hundreds of elderly people practicing Tai Chi in the morning and hundreds of young kids dancing in unison.
+I would stop at small hole-in-the-wall eateries, ordering cheap noodles and eating them on plastic kindergarten-sized chairs on the sidewalk, always worried they would break under my much larger-than-average frame.
+The highlight of Hanoi, however, was the water puppet show, featuring traditional Vietnamese music and incredible water puppets, a unique cultural performance in Vietnam.

-I also had a few bizarre events that happened to me.
-In one guesthouse I stayed at the local family invited me to dinner and was very inviting and friendly to me.
-When I left to visit the city at night, I counted my money and left some of the hundred-dollar bills in a sealed and signed envelope in their safe.
-When I returned one of the hundred bills was missing but my envelope was still sealed and signed but the signature appeared to be different leading me to believe the family stole the 100 bills from me.
-This led to some very uncomfortable questioning on my part and the acceptance that I would just have to live with losing the 100 bill and find a new place to stay.
+I also had a few bizarre experiences.
+At one guesthouse, the local family invited me to dinner and was incredibly welcoming.
+Before heading out for the evening, I counted my money and left some of my hundred-dollar bills in a sealed and signed envelope in their safe.
+When I returned, I noticed that one of the hundred-dollar bills was missing, even though my envelope was still sealed.
+However, upon closer inspection, my signature appeared slightly different, leading me to suspect that the family had stolen the money.
+This resulted in some uncomfortable questioning and the reluctant acceptance that I would have to live with the loss and find a new place to stay.

-My new place in the French Quarter happened to have a lot of prostitute girls working the streets at night and when Iwas walking home from a bar, they swooned all around me on their bicycles and starting to invite me in a scene out of a Vietnam War movie to boom boom, suckie suckie, with very strong Vietnamese accents.
-I refused and went to my room in my hotel.
-After 20 minutes of getting settled into my room, I heard a knock on my door, when I opened it one of the prostitute girls barged in again asking if I wanted sex.
-I removed her and went downstairs to advise the door man not to let anyone in again.
-He apologized and dubiously claimed that he thought she knew me.
+My new accommodation in the French Quarter happened to be in an area where many prostitutes worked the streets at night.
+One evening, as I was walking home from a bar, a group of them swooned around me on their bicycles, calling out phrases straight out of a Vietnam War movie, offering “boom boom” and “sucky sucky” in strong Vietnamese accents.
+I declined and returned to my hotel room.
+About twenty minutes later, I heard a knock at my door.
+When I opened it, one of the women barged in, again offering her services.
+I firmly removed her from my room and went downstairs to inform the doorman not to let anyone in again.
+He apologized and dubiously claimed he had assumed she knew me.

 Street scene Hanoi